sosina14/sosina14/README.md

 ## 🚀 About Me

-- 🌱 I’m currently a Software Engineering student at Addis Ababa Science and Technology University
+- 🌱 I’m currently a Software Engineering student at Addis Ababa Science and Technology University[2nd year]
 - 👯 I’m looking to collaborate on open-source projects and innovative software solutions.
 - 📫 How to reach me: [sosiayu14@gmail.com]